 Rationale:

 Within the current IPiB programming, students develop relationships with professors (other than their advisors) primarily through the formation of a thesis committee.
 This academic committee is made up of 4-5 professors and is intended to support a student’s professional and academic progress.
 The committee meets formally once per year to evaluate a student’s progress towards their degree and offer mentoring advice.
+While students are encouraged to meet with their committee members outside of these annual meetings, students generally find it difficult to impose on their committee members.
+Because of power dynamics, social structures, and other factors students do not feel empowered to take the actions that would best serve their overall needs in navigating professional challenges.
 [So what’s the issue here?
-Put that here.]
+Put that here.; Christina’s wording, maybe change?]

 In addition, data from the IPiB 2023 Climate Survey indicate that there is a disconnect between how welcoming the IPiB program is between faculty and graduate students.
 When faculty responses are dissected as a group, their responses with respect to women, underrepresented minorities, and individuals from financially disadvantaged backgrounds are more positive than the responses of graduate students from those groups.
-This suggests that faculty perceive the IPiB program to be more welcoming to individuals of these groups than people found within these groups.
+[I’m not sure I understand comparators are for this analysis . . . faculty responses dissected as a group are distinct from women??
+Aren’t about half of the faculty respondents women?
+I can’t see how this can distinguish anything unless the comparator group is faculty women vs. graduate student women.
+What am I missing?]
+This suggests that faculty perceive the IPiB program to be more welcoming to individuals of these groups than people found within these groups.[I don’t doubt this, but I can’t see how the comparators used lead to this conclusion.]
 By further developing relationships between faculty and students within coaching groups, faculty may develop a better understanding of the struggles that groups such as these face within the program.
 By creating these coaching groups, students and faculty will have an additional opportunity to bridge the gap and share perspectives on a variety of topics, with a focus on helping students attain both their professional and personal goals.

 Academic coaching allows students to reflect on successes and challenges alongside a faculty coach, who aids students with their experience to help create goals and develop plans1.
 Medical schools around the United States have begun implementing a voluntary coaching group for their students2.
 The goal for these groups is to create a safe and supportive environment for students to reflect on both academic and personal goals alongside a faculty coach.
 “Coaching allows for a consistent, longitudinal, and open relationship that is neither supervisory nor evaluative, but offers structured opportunities for students to discuss personalized, actionable goals and action plans as they progress through different phases of medical school.2” More recently, a coaching program at UW-Madison is being started by the Office of Human Resources.3 Through the help of people on campus as well as the attached resources, IPiB should be able to develop a coaching program that benefits and builds relationships within our program4,5.